shivannis/xandr-docs-public/xandr-docs/bidders/exchanges-and-members.md

 ---
 title: Exchanges and Members
-description: The article defines the exchange service and corresponding members. ms.date: 10/28/2023
+description: Explore exchange services, select members, and include/exclude exchanges using icons on the Exchanges and Members tab for efficient supply targeting. ms.date: 10/28/2023
 ---